-Berlin is a world city of culture, politics, media, and science.
-The city has become an entrepreneurial hub over the last decade.
+Go where the action is.
+Over the last decade, Berlin has become an entrepreneurial hub with one of the fastest growing startup scenes in the world.
 Its economy is based on high-tech firms and the service sector, encompassing a diverse range of creative industries, research facilities, media corporations, and convention venues.

 More than 45 hours of instruction in global entrepreneurship principles and practices